quassel/quassel/README.md

 ## Downloading
 Official, stable downloads are provided on the [Quassel IRC download page](https://quassel-irc.org/downloads).

-Automated Windows and macOS builds are available via the [GitHub Actions tab][ci-status-page].
-Pick a build, then download the appropriate artifact.

-*NOTE: As of this writing, you need to log into GitHub to download the automated builds.
-This [issue is being tracked with GitHub](https://github.com/actions/upload-artifact/issues/51 ).*
+Untested, automated builds are available [for Windows](https://nightly.link/quassel/quassel/workflows/main/master/Windows.zip ) and [for macOS](https://nightly.link/quassel/quassel/workflows/main/master/macOS.zip ).
+More details at [the nightly.link page](https://nightly.link/quassel/quassel/workflows/main/master ), by `oprypin`.
+Or, if you are logged in to GitHub, pick any build from the [GitHub Actions tab][ci-status-page].

 Unofficial builds and testing versions are [contributed by several community members](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Unofficial-builds).